lyuwen/docker-texlive/README.md

 # A LaTeX Docker image

-A docker image contains a small installation of texlive.
+A docker image contains a custome installation of texlive.

 ## TeX